 - Entrepreneurs and businessmen with an interest in the region;

 The inaugural Summer School took please in 2019 in Jerusalem.
 The Summer School 2020 was cancelled due to COVID-19.
-It is to be expected that the next Summer School will take place in 2022, possibly i.c.w. the International Diplomacy, Law and Security in Arab-Israel Relations online course.
+It is to be expected that the next Summer School will take place in 2022, possibly in conjunction with the International Diplomacy, Law and Security in Arab-Israel Relations online course.

 thinc. receives no subsidy from the government and is funded entirely by private donors (individuals, enterprises and organisations).
-At the moment, most of our donors are based in the Netherlands and Australia.
+At this point in time, most of our donors are based in the Netherlands and Australia.
 Our current (2021) annual budget is € 212,000.

 There are various ways to make an online donation to thinc. including: